madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 If you make a type and forget `d` in the end of `snap saved`, you end up creating a new full snapshot which gets listed, rather than viewing what is there.

-Snapshots are created automatically for removed snaps (listed with `auto` in Notes), unless you use `snap remove --purse gimp`.
+Snapshots are created automatically for removed snaps (listed with `auto` in Notes), unless you use `snap remove --purge gimp`.

 ### Application Configuration